Newsflash: All the best happiness tips in the world are worth nothing if you simply will not allow yourself to be happy.

 When you go for what you want you often feel anxious about it.
 Your inner voice rises, telling you that you’ll never get what you want and that you’re stupid for even trying.
 Giving up can actually cure your anxiety, making it an all too easy option to just jack it all in and continue with the unhappy life.

-How to let yourself be happy in life # 5.
-Realise the truth: That your happiness is immensely important and you deserve to be happy, now and always.
+Realise the truth: Your happiness is immensely important and you deserve to be happy, now and always.

 You deserve happiness.
 We all do.
 But while you’d have no problem putting in serious effort to make a friend or family member happy, you struggle to do the same for yourself.

 You need to change that.
 You know it.
 But how?

 In my experience, the best solution is to develop self love.
 With a high level of self love you will feel good about being happy.